It's official — it is becoming less necessary for firms to keep all employees under the same roof.

 What is Nearshore Software Development?

-Nearshore software development is an outsourcing model where companies outsource software development projects or technical activities to teams in nearby countries.
+Nearshore software development is an outsourcing model where companies outsource software development projects or technical activities to teams in nearby countries with similar time zones.

 For example, suppose your company operates in the United States.
 A nearshore software development company would let you outsource your projects to software development teams situated in neighboring countries such as: